alex13lopez/mybackup/README.md

 **Description:** It's a bash script that will make your life easier by helping you to create and mantain a backup without any complications.

-**Important:** You have to check the source to manually setup the program to suit your needs
+**Important:** You have to check the source to manually setup the program to suit your needs, also make sure to read the changelog.log

 **Configuration is easy**: You **ONLY** have to **CHANGE THE VARS AS INDICATED**